Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 ## Additional clocks

 By default, the clock on the right side of the taskbar shows the local time.
-But you can add two additional clocks that show the time in a chosen timezone.
+But you can add two additional clocks that show the time in a chosen time zone.

 To do that, right-click on the clock on the taskbar, and click "Adjust date and time".
 Then, scroll down to the bottom of the page, and click "Additional Clocks".

-In the window that appears, you can check one or both clocks, select their timezone, and add a name.
+In the window that appears, you can check one or both clocks, select their time zone, and add a name.

 ![Screenshot of the additional clocks window.](./img/useful-windows-tips/additional-clocks.png)